10 Fun Things To Do In Frisco To Be The Coolest Parent

 - Tips: Check for themed nights and fireworks after weekend games

 For all traveling souls intending to keep fit during their excursion, the Frisco Athletic Center serves as the perfect place to get moving.
-This large-scale facility is no mere gym-it's the community hub that has anything from a state-of-the-art workout room to group classes and personalized training.
-Be it weightlifting, aerobics, or yoga; the center caters for all ranges of fitness levels.
+This large-scale facility is the community hub that has everything from a state-of-the-art workout room to group classes and personalized training.

-The indoor water area is just the thing to cool down, featuring several pools, including a proper lap pool for serious swimmers and a great big pool for families.
+The indoor water area features several pools, including a proper lap pool for serious swimmers and a great big pool for families.
 The outdoor water park, during hotter months, has proved to be a big hit with a lazy river, water slides, and splash pads; truly an idyllic spot to cool off from the Texas heat.

 Important Information: